MoonTahoe/snowtooth/readme.md

 4. Repeat this process for calendar and news

-5. Edit the views and make sure all the data is being displayed
+5. Finish all of the basic routing and views